British cuisine: Victorian era

 It was during this time that mass-produced condiments became available thanks to industrialised food production.
 Worcestershire sauce, a fermented sauce made primarily of anchovies, vinegar, tamarind, and spices which had its roots in Ancient Roman garum and mushroom ketchup, was developed by chemists John Wheeley Lea and William Henry Perrins in the early 19th century.
 Today, Lea & Perrins remains the world's largest brand of Worcestershire sauce.
 In the early 19th century, Royal chefs produced brown sauce, typically made of tomatoes and molasses.
 A.1.
 Sauce was first developed in Royal kitchens, however it fell out of favour in the British domestic market, though it has enjoyed enduring popularity in American cuisine as a steak sauce.
 HP Sauce, named after the Houses of Parliament, made from tomatoes, molasses, vinegar, and spices was introduced in the late 19th century and became so popular it is now regarded as an iconic sauce of British cuisine.

+The British love of sweet foods spurred increasing innovation in the field of desserts.
+The world's first documented recipe for the ice cream cone was published by English writer Agnes Marshall, consisting of baked almonds.
+Marshall is consequently considered the inventor of the ice cream cone.
+Battenberg cake, made by baking yellow and pink almond sponge cakes before being cut and arranged into a chequered pattern, held together by jam and covered with marzipan, originated in the late 19th century, purportedly named for the marriage of Princess Victoria, Queen Victoria's granddaughter, to Prince Louis of Battenberg in 1884.